2005 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Market activity:2005-S DCAM Penny

 An SP70 RD example achieved $2,760 at a 2007 auction.
-When compared to circulation strikes from the same year, satin finish varieties demonstrate superior striking quality and surface preservation.
+Compared to circulation strikes from the same year, Satin Finish varieties demonstrate superior striking quality and surface preservation.

 2005 Satin Finish Special Strike Penny (RD) Price/Grade Chart